oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 The Majoric System is a mnemonic system for remembering number sequences.
 It combines the Major and Dominic systems, with the purpose of making it much more flexible than the Dominic system and with a more intuitive letter ordering and word number logic compared to the Major system.

 In the Majoric system, vowels are significant, in that a vowel which starts a word, directly encodes a digit.
-The Majoric System is also pragmatically phonetic, in that in many cases phonetics issues can be minimized.
+The Majoric System is also pragmatically phonetic, in applying sensible minimal defaults.

 There is a Person-Action-Object (PAO) example at the end of this post and a link, so you can choose your own action and object words.